 The later reels are noticeably smaller, neater and less obtrusive than the originals.

 The sill mount on my 75 V8.
 Tricky to measure if trying to find the hole after fitting carpets given all the curves, angles and welded panels in that corner.
 About 1 1/4" up from the floor pan.
 Measuring straight back from the head of the bolt until it touches the heel-board is about 2 1/4", however using the seat rear mounting bolt as a datum it's 6 1/8".
 Interestingly there is a moulded circle in the rubber mat that you could be forgiven for thinking marked the position!

 See also this sans carpets and mats from John Pinna.

 'Seatbelt parking cover instead of parking buckle' (Clausager) BHH938 used from Feb 72 to Jan 77.
 I don't know about a cover, it looks more like a socket the tongue would drop into, but I could imagine inertia belts pulling it out if not worn when under way.
-Image from Moss Europe item 23.
+May 2020: Just come across a source of these, however they are 3D printed and have a rough textured finish, also expensive at $30 albeit including worldwide shipping.
+Positioned as shown that far down and back I can't see them being that convenient to use, unlike the hook (below) that replaced it: Image from Moss Europe item 23.